S3 Simple Storage Service

 Configuration

-Basically, two configurations need to be made.
+Basically, only a few configurations need to be made.

 -